Big Data Analytics Tools Buyer's Guide

 Your key performance indicators are what define the success or failure of your implementation.
-Though you might not know for sure until you have the software in your hands, based off your feature needs and requests, you can get a decent picture of how the software is going to meet your success metrics.
+Though you might not know for sure until you have the software in your hands, based on your feature needs and requests, you can get a decent picture of how the software is going to meet your success metrics.

 Is training available to any level employee, or is it specific to IT professionals or business analysts?

 Sometimes you get more than you paid for — and not in a good way.
 If you’re opting for a complex piece of software, then you should ask about training.